 Courtney C. Barbacane

-Courtney C. Barbacane is a seasoned trial attorney with more than 13 years of experience prosecuting and defending doctors, hospitals, and long-term care facilities in medical malpractice and professional liability matters throughout state and federal courts in Pennsylvania and New Jersey.
+Courtney C. Barbacane is a seasoned trial attorney defending doctors, hospitals, and long-term care facilities in medical malpractice and professional liability matters throughout state and federal courts in Pennsylvania and New Jersey.
 She is a Member at Burns White and based out of the Philadelphia office.

-With experience in both initiating and defending claims, Ms. Barbacane brings a comprehensive understanding of legal strategies and issues relevant to both sides of the law and a proven success rate in resolving high exposure cases through settlement negotiation.
-She has a background in handling complex personal injury actions involving medical and nursing malpractice and is highly experienced in birth injuries, surgical errors, infections, misdiagnosis, pharmaceutical errors, failure to diagnose, strokes, amputations, pressures sores, falls, infiltration/extravasation, and cord compression injuries.
+With experience in both initiating and defending claims, Ms. Barbacane brings to her healthcare practice at the firm a comprehensive understanding of legal strategies and issues relevant to both sides of the law.
+She has a background in handling complex personal injury actions involving medical and nursing malpractice.

 Ms. Barbacane received a Medical School Lawyers Certificate from the Pennsylvania Bar Institute in 2014.
 In 2008, she graduated from Widener University School of Law with a Certificate in Health Law.
 While in law school, she was the President of the Health Law Society and wrote for The Delaware Journal of Corporate Law.
 Ms. Barbacane received a B.A. in Mass Media Communications from the University of Delaware in 2003.